leaysgur/cfw-bindings-wrangler-bridge/README.md

 await MY_KV.get("foo"); // "bar"
 ```

-Currently type definitions should be handled by yourself. 😅
+Type definitions should be handled by yourself. 😅

 ## Supported bindings